 Copywriter vs content writer

 Copywriters are the champions of getting customers to buy what they’re selling.
-Content writers do more than writing conversion-focused copy; they solve problems, provide information, and educate readers on topics that interest them.
+Content writers do more than write conversion-focused copy; they solve problems, provide information, and educate readers on topics that interest them.
 However, both copywriting and content writing have similar goals – attracting new business.
 Copywriters use email copy, sales copy, and advertising copy to accomplish their goals.
 Content writers do it with a blog post, video, social media post, white paper, and more, depending on your content marketing strategy.

 What is the difference between copywriting and content writing?